Spyridon-Pikoulas/Spyridon-Pikoulas.github.io/index.markdown

 ## Socioeconomic Status
 San Francisco is well-known for its significant socioeconomic disparities between its districts, ranking high among other US cities in this regard.
 To measure these differences, we computed a socioeconomic index for each district, where a higher index represents a lower socioeconomic status.

-By examining [this report of demographic statistics](https://default.sfplanning.org/publications_reports/SF_NGBD_SocioEconomic_Profiles/2012-2016_ACS_Profile_Neighborhoods_Final.pdf) for each district in San Fransico , we derived rough yet valuable estimations of crucial factors that characterize the socioeconomic status of each district.
+By examining [this report of demographic statistics](https://default.sfplanning.org/publications_reports/SF_NGBD_SocioEconomic_Profiles/2012-2016_ACS_Profile_Neighborhoods_Final.pdf) for each district in San Fransico , we derived rough yet valuable estimations of crucial factors that characterize the socioeconomic status of each district for 2012-2016.
 In the following table, we have statistics about median household income and unemployment rates for each district:

 | Districts  | Household Income | Unemployment Rate (%) |
 |------------|------------------|-----------------------|